CarlRWeinberg/CarlRWeinberg.github.io/_posts/2022-01-25-deleted-on-noebel.md

 **Endnotes**

-[^1]David Noebel, *Rhythm, Riots and Revolution* (Tulsa, OK: Christian Crusade Publications, 1966), 90–91.
+[^1]: David Noebel, *Rhythm, Riots and Revolution* (Tulsa, OK: Christian Crusade Publications, 1966), 90–91.
 For more on Noebel’s role in the conservative Christian backlash to rock music in the 1960s, see  Randall J. Stephens, *The Devil’s Music: How Christians Inspired, Condemned, and Embraced Rock ‘N’ Roll* (Cambridge, MA: Harvard University Press, 2018), 102–45 and Mark Sullivan, “'More Popular Than Jesus': The Beatles and the Religious Far Right,” *Popular Music* 6 (October 1987): 314–19.

-[^2]“Beware, the Red Beatles,” *Newsweek*, February 15, 1965, 89B; David Noebel, *Suffer Little Children* (Tulsa, OK: Christian Crusade Publications, 1967); Richard Reuss, “American Folksong and Left-Wing Politics: 1935–56,” *Journal of the Folklore Institute* 12 (1975): 89–111; Serge R. Denisoff, *Great Day Coming: Folks Music and the American Left* (Urbana: University of Illinois Press, 1971).
+[^2]: “Beware, the Red Beatles,” *Newsweek*, February 15, 1965, 89B; David Noebel, *Suffer Little Children* (Tulsa, OK: Christian Crusade Publications, 1967); Richard Reuss, “American Folksong and Left-Wing Politics: 1935–56,” *Journal of the Folklore Institute* 12 (1975): 89–111; Serge R. Denisoff, *Great Day Coming: Folks Music and the American Left* (Urbana: University of Illinois Press, 1971).

-[^3]David Noebel, *Rhythm, Riots and Revolution*, 250–329.
+[^3]: David Noebel, *Rhythm, Riots and Revolution*, 250–329.

-[^4]Alexander Vucinich, *Darwin in Russian Thought* (Berkeley: University of California Press, 1988), 233.
+[^4]: Alexander Vucinich, *Darwin in Russian Thought* (Berkeley: University of California Press, 1988), 233.

-[^5]David Noebel, *Rhythm, Riots, and Revolution*, cover; “Announcing America’s Most Needed Book of 1966,” *Christian Crusade* (1966), Billy James Hargis Papers, “Christian Crusade,” Box 4, Folder 53.
+[^5]: David Noebel, *Rhythm, Riots, and Revolution*, cover; “Announcing America’s Most Needed Book of 1966,” *Christian Crusade* (1966), Billy James Hargis Papers, “Christian Crusade,” Box 4, Folder 53.

-[^6]On this aspect of Noebel’s writing on music, see John Haines, “The Emergence of Jesus Rock: On Taming the ‘African Beat,’” *Black Music Research Journal* 31 (Fall 2011): 232–35 and Berndt Ostendorf, “Rhythm, Riots and Revolution: Political Paranoia, Cultural Fundamentalism, and African-American Music,” in Ragnhild Fiebig-von Hase and Ursula Lehmkuhl, eds., *Enemy Images in American History* (Oxford, UK: Berghahn Books, 1997), 159–79.
+[^6]: On this aspect of Noebel’s writing on music, see John Haines, “The Emergence of Jesus Rock: On Taming the ‘African Beat,’” *Black Music Research Journal* 31 (Fall 2011): 232–35 and Berndt Ostendorf, “Rhythm, Riots and Revolution: Political Paranoia, Cultural Fundamentalism, and African-American Music,” in Ragnhild Fiebig-von Hase and Ursula Lehmkuhl, eds., *Enemy Images in American History* (Oxford, UK: Berghahn Books, 1997), 159–79.

-[^7]For Finkelstein’s perspective on American popular music, see Sidney W. Finkelstein, *How Music Expresses Ideas* (New York: International Publishers, 1952).
+[^7]: For Finkelstein’s perspective on American popular music, see Sidney W. Finkelstein, *How Music Expresses Ideas* (New York: International Publishers, 1952).
 On Finkelstein, see Maynard Solomon, *Marxism and Art: Essays Classic and Contemporary* (New York: Alfred A. Knopf, 1973; repr.
 1979), 274–76.

-[^8]David Noebel, *Rhythm, Riots and Revolution* (Tulsa, OK: Christian Crusade Publications, 1966), 76, 86, 94; Howard Hanson, “Some Objective Studies of Rhythm in Music,” *American Journal of Psychiatry* 101 (November 1944): 364–69.
+[^8]: David Noebel, *Rhythm, Riots and Revolution* (Tulsa, OK: Christian Crusade Publications, 1966), 76, 86, 94; Howard Hanson, “Some Objective Studies of Rhythm in Music,” *American Journal of Psychiatry* 101 (November 1944): 364–69.

-[^9]Clara Henderson, "`When Hearts Beat like Native Drums:’ Music and the Sexual Dimensions of the Notions of "Savage" and "Civilized" in Tarzan and His Mate, 1934,” *Africa Today* 48 (Winter 2001): 91–124.
+[^9]: Clara Henderson, "`When Hearts Beat like Native Drums:’ Music and the Sexual Dimensions of the Notions of "Savage" and "Civilized" in Tarzan and His Mate, 1934,” *Africa Today* 48 (Winter 2001): 91–124.
 Thanks to Professor Alisha Lola Jones for alerting me to this article.

-[^10] Ibid., 78–81, 110.
+[^10]: Ibid., 78–81, 110.
 “Speaker Sees Red Danger; Evangelist Cites ‘Moscow Records,” *The Oregonian*, Portland, Oregon, October 19, 1964, File 48, Box 3, Billy James Hargis Papers.

-[^11]See, for instance, Ken Ham, *Darwin’s Plantation: Evolution’s Racist Roots* (Green Forest, AR: Master Books, 2007).
+[^11]: See, for instance, Ken Ham, *Darwin’s Plantation: Evolution’s Racist Roots* (Green Forest, AR: Master Books, 2007).

-[^12]Stephen Jay Gould, *The Mismeasure of Man* (New York: W. W. Norton, 1996; revised and expanded edition), 142–75.
+[^12]: Stephen Jay Gould, *The Mismeasure of Man* (New York: W. W. Norton, 1996; revised and expanded edition), 142–75.

-[^13]*Jewish Inﬂuences in American Life*, vol. 3 of *The International Jew* (Dearborn, MI: Dearborn Publishing, 1921), 65.
+[^13]: *Jewish Inﬂuences in American Life*, vol. 3 of *The International Jew* (Dearborn, MI: Dearborn Publishing, 1921), 65.

-[^14]Berndt Ostendorf, “Rhythm, Riots and Revolution: Political Paranoia, Cultural Fundamentalism, and African-American Music,” 171.
+[^14]: Berndt Ostendorf, “Rhythm, Riots and Revolution: Political Paranoia, Cultural Fundamentalism, and African-American Music,” 171.